lesacq/Studentgrading/README.md

 # Studentgrading
-A python project of a grading system that collects subject marks from the user, ensure they are valid, calculate the average score, assign a letter grade, and display a formatted table of results.
+The code is a student grading system written in Python.
+It does the following:

+Prompts the user to input marks for 5 school subjects.

+Validates that the marks are numeric and within the range 0–100.

+Calculates the average of the entered marks.

+Determines the letter grade (A, B, C, D, or F) based on the average.

+Displays the results in a formatted table, along with the final average and grade.